tc39/proposal-temporal/docs/time.md

 Any non-object value will be converted to a string, which is expected to be in ISO 8601 format.
 If the string designates a date or a time zone, they will be ignored.

-The `disambiguation` option works as follows:
+The `overflow` option works as follows:
 - In `constrain` mode (the default), any out-of-range values are clamped to the nearest in-range value.
 - In `reject` mode, the presence of out-of-range values will cause the function to throw a `RangeError`.

 > **NOTE**: Although Temporal does not deal with leap seconds, times coming from other software may have a `second` value of 60.
-> In the default `constrain` disambiguation mode, this will be converted to 59.
+> In the default `constrain` mode, this will be converted to 59.
 > In `reject` mode, the constructor will throw, so if you have to interoperate with times that may contain leap seconds, don't use `reject`.
 > However, if parsing an ISO 8601 string with a seconds component of `:60`, then it will always result in a `second` value of 59, in accordance with POSIX.